Alexandra Hotti

 “I really enjoy designing new models to solve a problem, but it’s even more rewarding to see a model actually work in practice.”

-One of the challenges Alexandra is most excited to take on in her new role as an AI Engineer at QA.tech is improving the agent’s planning capabilities.
+One of the challenges Alexandra is most excited to take on in her role as an AI Engineer is improving the agent’s planning capabilities.
 “I’m looking forward to using Monte Carlo Tree Search on the graphs we use to represent websites,” she says.
 For her, it’s these complex, technical challenges that keep things interesting.

 At QA.tech, she’s found a culture that matches her curiosity and drive.
 “The culture is relaxed and friendly, yet people are highly driven,” she shares.
 The team’s collective experience in founding companies, machine learning, and development has been impressive.
 What stands out most, though, is how quickly things move.
 “It’s easy to share new ideas, and the time from ideation to execution is remarkably short.”